nivisdata-analysis/SQL-Code/8 Week SQL Challenge/Danny's Diner.md

 GROUP BY customer_id;
 ```

- 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi -      how many points do customer A and B have at the end of January?
+**10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi -      how many points do customer A and B have at the end of January?**
-Query #10
 ```
 WITH added_points AS(
 	SELECT s.customer_id, s.product_id, m.price, s.order_date,